dvirby/BotIt/README.md

 3. Now you can read the rest of the wiki to understand how to create features you want
 4. **The best way to write feature is by looking in existing features **

+`In a quick look you can see how easy and simple it to write bot with bery strong abilites`

 ## Feature for examples
 We provide with the framework features for example and for some of them there is explantion in the wiki Use them to learn about the API and other tools !